-Executive Policy Committee -- The Executive Policy Committee is authorized to exercise when the Board of Directors is not in session all powers of the Board of Directors which, under Delaware law and the By-Laws of the Company, may properly be delegated to a committee, except certain powers that have been delegated to other committees of the Board of Directors.
-The Executive Policy Committee did not hold any meetings in 1998.
+EXECUTIVE POLICY COMMITTEE --The Executive Policy Committee is authorized to exercise when the Board of Directors is not in session all powers of the Board of Directors which, under Delaware law and the By-Laws of the Company, may properly be delegated to a committee, except certain powers that have been delegated to other committees of the Board of Directors.
+The Executive Policy Committee held one meeting in 1999.

-Finance Committee -- The Finance Committee is authorized to review the financial affairs of the Company and make recommendations with respect thereto to the Board of Directors.
+FINANCE COMMITTEE--The Finance Committee is authorized to review the financial affairs of the Company and make recommendations with respect thereto to the Board of Directors.
 It also approves capital budgets, guarantees by the Company of obligations of subsidiaries and affiliates and certain capital transactions (including mergers and acquisitions), and is the committee that administers the Interpublic Retirement Account Plan.
-The Finance Committee held 14 meetings in 1998.
+The Finance Committee held fourteen meetings in 1999.

-Audit Committee -- The Audit Committee, whose members cannot be officers or employees of the Company, is responsible for the selection and retention of, subject to the approval of the Board of Directors, and the approval of the annual compensation of, the Company's independent accountants.
+AUDIT COMMITTEE--The Audit Committee, whose members cannot be officers or employees of the Company, is responsible for the selection and retention of, subject to the approval of the Board of Directors, and the approval of the annual compensation of, the Company's independent accountants.
 The Audit Committee confers with the independent accountants and from time to time reports to the Board of Directors on matters concerning the auditing of the books and accounts of the Company.
 It also reviews and examines the procedures and methods employed in the Company's internal audit program.
 It reviews and submits to the Board of Directors, as soon as possible after the close of each fiscal year, the consolidated balance sheet of the Company and its subsidiaries and the related consolidated statements of income, of stockholders' equity and of cash flows.
-The Audit Committee held 5 meetings in 1998.
+The Audit Committee held four meetings in 1999.

-Compensation Committee -- The Compensation Committee is responsible for approving the compensation paid to officers of the Company and its subsidiaries.
+COMPENSATION COMMITTEE--The Compensation Committee is responsible for approving the compensation paid to officers of the Company and its subsidiaries.
 For these purposes, compensation is deemed to include: (1) salary, (2) deferred compensation, (3) bonuses and other extra compensation of all types, including long-term performance incentive awards under the Company's 1997 Performance Incentive Plan, (4) insurance paid for by the Company or any of its subsidiaries other than group plans, (5) annuities and individual retirement arrangements and (6) Special Deferred Benefit Arrangements.
 The Compensation Committee also administers the 1997 Performance Incentive Plan (and its predecessors, the Long-Term Performance Incentive Plan, the Management Incentive Compensation Plan, the 1996 Stock Incentive Plan and the 1986 Stock Incentive Plan), the 1986 United Kingdom Stock Option Plan and the Employee Stock Purchase Plan (1995).
-The Compensation Committee held 6 meetings in 1998.
+The Compensation Committee held fourteen meetings in 1999.

-Nominating Committee -- The Nominating Committee is responsible for recommending to the Board of Directors the persons to be nominated for election to the Board of Directors.
+NOMINATING COMMITTEE--The Nominating Committee is responsible for recommending to the Board of Directors the persons to be nominated for election to the Board of Directors.
 Stockholders who desire to recommend nominees for election at the Annual Meeting may do so by writing to the Secretary of the Company at the Company's principal executive office set forth in the second paragraph on page 1 of this Proxy Statement.
 Any such recommendation should be submitted prior to December 31 of the year preceding the Annual Meeting of Stockholders in question, and the recommendation will be given consideration by the Nominating Committee.
-The Nominating Committee held 1 meeting in 1998.
+The Nominating Committee held one meeting in 1999.